takelley1/linux-notes/zfs.md

       chilren combined.

 USEDSNAP: (usedbysnapshots) Space used by the dataset's snapshots.
 This
-          value is not the sum of the snapshots' USED properties because space can be shared by multiple snapshots.
+          value IS NOT the sum of the snapshots' USED values because space can be shared by multiple snapshots.
+See the footnote at the bottom of this page.

 USEDDS: (usedbydataset) Space used by the dataset.